Famous Rivers in Ottawa and their Tributaries

 This river is known for its scenic beauty and offers many recreational activities.
 It is popular among whitewater enthusiasts and paddlers, along with attracting canoeists and kayakers who wish to enjoy swift and rapid currents.

-Anglers also enjoy this river as it provides fishing opportunities for species like smallmouth bass, walleye, and muskelunge.
+Anglers also enjoy this river as it provides fishing opportunities for smallmouth bass, walleye, and muskelunge.

 The hiking ground around the river allows hikers to enjoy the surrounding beauty.
 The river’s waterfalls also add to its natural beauty, making it a famous spot for photography.